The-AEGIS-Initiative/lernrobotics/README.md

 ...And you are done!

-## Development Workflow
+## Development Guidelines

 ### Before making changes:

 *  Run app using:
     `npm start`
-*  Run Robobot back-end in a 2nd terminal
+*  Run [robobot-code-sandbox](https://github.com/The-AEGIS-Initiative/robobot-code-sandbox) in a 2nd terminal
 *  Start cypress in a 3rd terminal:
     `npm test`